flassh/docs/content/index.md

 ## Devices needed

-- Windows touch-screen tablet running Windows 10.
-We recommend the Microsoft Surface.
+- Windows touch-screen tablet running a full version of Windows 10 (Windows 8.1 is also supported for a limited time).
+Windows RT-based tablets are not supported.
 - Canon DSLR Camera [see supported cameras]({{< relref "booth/index.md#supported-cameras" >}})
 - iPhone or iPad with iOS 9 or newer (optional)